 There are a huge range of different societies to get involved with, so to help you understand, we’ve broken them down into the following categories:

 If you’re missing a slice of home and feel like you want to relish in your culture then joining a cultural society is for you!
 From traditional music to home cooked meals there’s an extended family in Portsmouth waiting for you.
 We guarantee you won’t feel alienated as Cultural Societies exist for you to meet people that understand you and willing to share their experience and knowledge about where to go and what to do at University.
-You don’t have to be African to join the African-Caribbean society or a woman to join the Feminist society, all our culural societies are welcoming so that you can feel comfortable about learning about other cultures and beliefs.
+You don’t have to be African to join the African-Caribbean society or LGBT+ to join our LGBT+ society; all our cultural societies are welcoming so that you can feel comfortable about learning about other cultures and lifestyles.

-You’ve heard it all before, but its true, University really is the place where you’ll discover what you really believe.
-Our political societies cover most of the political spectrum, so if you want to get involved with campaigns to eliminate extreme poverty, save the environment or right some wrongs, our political societies will make you think and question the people who make rules and run offices.
-We will be running debates through our Politics and Debating Society, so that all students can get involved in debates around issues they are passionate about and come away feeling they have learnt something new.
+You’ve heard it all before, but it’s true, University is the place where you’ll discover what you really believe.
+Our political societies cover most of the political spectrum, so if you want to get involved with campaigns to eliminate extreme poverty, save the environment or right some wrongs then these communities exist to support you.
+We will be running debates through our Political Union, so that all students can discuss issues they are passionate about and come away feeling they have learnt something new.

 Being part of an academic society is a fantastic way to gain the most from your studies, but that’s not all they offer, it’s a brilliant way to network with people at all levels of your course.
 The atmosphere is one where you can share ideas and thoughts on your work, go on field trips not offered by your course, or even lobby the University on issues you are unhappy about.
 There’s no doubt that joining an academic society will be beneficial to your CV and allow you to see your course from a new angle.